anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * As the registrar-agent must be able to request data objects for bootstrapping of the pledge, the pledge must offer corresponding endpoints.

-  * The registrar-agent may provide additional data to the pledge, in the context of the triggering request.
+  * The registrar-agent may provide additional data to the pledge, in the context of the triggering request, to make itself visible to the domain registrar.

   * Order of exchanges in the call flow may be different as the registrar-agent collects both objects, pledge-voucher-request objects and pledge-enrollment-request objects, at once and provides them to the registrar.
     This approach may also be used to perform a bulk bootstrapping of several devices.